wojciechiwanicki/coordinate_system_overlap/README.md

 # coordinate_system_overlap
-Calculating max overlapping ranges on axis with JS
+Calculating max overlapping ranges on axis with JS (complexity O(nlogn))

 input scheme is as follows: